 Who can use the CMDB Data Analyzer

-How to use the CMDB Data Analyzer
+To run the CMDB Data Analyzer

 The following table describes the files in the CMDB Data Analyzer installation directory.